Data Protection and Privacy

 Google will use this information on behalf of the owner of the Website to evaluate your use of the Website, to generate reports about website activity, and to provide the website owner with additional services relating to the usage of the Website and Internet usage.
 To this end, Google uses pseudonyms.
 The IP address transmitted by your browser as part of Google Analytics will not be merged with other data held by Google.

-The webpages featuring the online annual and sustainability reports use the open-source web analytics tool Matomo (formerly Piwik) for the statistical evaluation of visitor interactions.
+On the websites of the online annual and sustainability reports, the open-source web analytics tool Matomo (formerly Piwik) is used for the statistical evaluation of visitor interactions.
 The data collected by Matomo are stored in anonymized form to improve our web presence.
 In addition, cookies are used that enable the creation of pseudonymized usage profiles.
 The data collected with Matomo will not be used without your consent to personally identify you or to reverse the pseudonymization.
 By using the Website, you agree to Matomo processing the data collected about you in the manner described above, and for the aforementioned purposes.

 The information collected by means of the conversion tracking cookie helps us generate statistics about our conversion rate.
 That means we learn how many users are coming from a Google ad and buying a product through the Website within 30 days.

 Forwarding to Third Parties